Lumensum/FEM-ping-single-column-coming-soon-page/README.md

 The goal for me with this project was learning about responsiveness and accessibility.
 In the previous projects I used a lot of fixed dimensions to make it look like toe design as much as possible.
 For this one I tried using none, but I still had to use it a couple of times.
 However, I tried to reduce that as much as possible.

 I also made the mobile-version first.
+I read that this is common practice nowadays, so I wanted to try that as well.

 I tried to make the files as clean as possible.
 Instead of BEM naming and a lot of divs's, I used pure selectors when availlable.